 Although the ACCOUNTS program almost never crashes, if it does, or if a user running ACCOUNTS restarts or turns off their computer without exiting ACCOUNTS first or there is a power failure, a minor problem can occur.
 Any user on another computer that tries to run ACCOUNTS may get a message that the maximum number of simultaneous users has been exceeded, when it in fact hasn't.
 That's because the copy of ACCOUNTS that crashed, or wasn't exited properly when its computer was restarted, didn't have a chance to notify the Firebird Server that it had exited, and thus the Firebird Server thinks it is still using up one of your simultaneous users.
 Fortunately, this problem is easily resolved - wait two minutes and try again, and it will be OK, because indications in the Firebird Server that any given simultaneous user is using ACCOUNTS are automatically cleared after two minutes.

-If you are running the network server version of ACCOUNTS, and you decide to uninstall ACCOUNTS, an extra step may be required.
+If you are running the Local Network Server version of ACCOUNTS, and you decide to uninstall ACCOUNTS, an extra step may be required.

-If you are sure you do not want to use ACCOUNTS again, and if in addition you are sure that you are not running any other applications that use the Firebird Server database software (including Software4Nonprofits DONATION), you can uninstall the Firebird Server from Control Panel's Add or Remove Programs tool (called Programs and Features in Windows Vista, 7 or 8).
+If you are sure you do not want to use ACCOUNTS again, and if in addition you are sure that you are not running any other applications that use the Firebird Server database software (including Software4Nonprofits DONATION), you can uninstall the Firebird Server from Control Panel's Programs and Features tool.
 It will show as "Firebird 2.0.3" in the list of installed programs.

 You may actually be prompted to uninstall the Firebird Server as part of the ACCOUNTS program's uninstall process.
 If you do get that prompt, and answer Yes, then you don't have to also separately remove it with Control Panel.

-Although the Network Versions are usually run only over a local area network within one location, it is also possible to run them over the Internet, for instance so that users can access the same database installed in your office, from their homes.
+If that is not an option for you, it is also technically possible to have a computer with the Local Network Client version installed access the Local Network Version over the Internet.
 However, you will almost certainly need assistance from a network support person to get this working.
-(We cannot realistically talk a person that isn't familiar with networking issues and router configurations through this!)
+(We cannot talk a person that isn't familiar with networking issues and router configurations through this!)

-The first requirement to do this is that you have a server (or non-server) in your office, which can be accessed via a static IP address and/or an Internet-accessible hostname, on which you can install the Network Server version of ACCOUNTS.
+The first requirement if you still wish to set up the Local Network Versions over the Internet is that you have a server (or non-server) in your office, which can be accessed via a static IP address and/or an Internet-accessible hostname, on which you can install the Local Network Server version of ACCOUNTS.
 You will have to leave that computer always running (though ACCOUNTS doesn't have to be running on it) so that the other computers you want to access ACCOUNTS on over the Internet can access it.

-Next, as usual with the Network version of ACCOUNTS, you need to follow the instructions above under Firewalls, to open up your firewall on the computer running the Network Server version, to allow incoming accesses on port 3050.
+Next, as usual with the Local Network Version of ACCOUNTS, you need to follow the instructions above under Firewalls, to open up your firewall on the computer running the Local Network Server version, to allow incoming accesses on port 3050.

-Once that is all set up, install the Network Client version of ACCOUNTS on whichever other computers you want to install it on, as long as they have high-speed Internet access.
+Once that is all set up, install the Local Network Client version of ACCOUNTS on whichever other computers you want to install it on, as long as they have high-speed Internet access.
 Presumably this will be some of your users' home computers.
-When that installation program prompts for the hostname for the network server computer, give it the correct hostname, as discussed above.
+When that installation program prompts for the hostname for the Local Network Server computer, give it the correct hostname, as discussed above.
 (You can alternatively give it the IP address, but only if that is a true static IP address.)
-If everything has been set up correctly, those remote instances of ACCOUNTS should then work, accessing the database on the computer in your office that is running the Network Server version of ACCOUNTS.
+If everything has been set up correctly, those remote instances of ACCOUNTS should then work, accessing the database on the computer in your office that is running the Local Network Server version of ACCOUNTS.

-Also of course if you are going to do this, you need to purchase the Network Version of ACCOUNTS.
-(However, you can test it out during the initial 60-day evaluation period, prior to your purchase.)
+Also of course if you are going to do this, you need to purchase the Local Network Version of ACCOUNTS.
+(However, you can test it out during the initial 60-day evaluation period plus grace period, prior to your purchase.)